tiler-project/tiler/README.md

 ## Example

-See [tiler-example](https://github.com/tiler-project/tiler-example) for example dashboard created with Tiler.
+See [tiler-example](https://github.com/tiler-project/tiler-example) for an example of how to create a dashboard project with Tiler.

 ## Collectors